xyven1/neovim-config/README.md

 <a href="https://dotfyle.com/xyven1/neovim-config"><img src="https://dotfyle.com/xyven1/neovim-config/badges/leaderkey?style=flat" /></a>
 <a href="https://dotfyle.com/xyven1/neovim-config"><img src="https://dotfyle.com/xyven1/neovim-config/badges/plugin-manager?style=flat" /></a>

-This is my neovim configuration.
+This is my Neovim configuration.
 It uses recent and maintained plugins with a focus on performance and a complete developer experience.
 Load times in around 30ms on an 8 core laptop.
 ## Motivation
 The motivation to maintain my own configuration is two fold:
 1) Support unique aspects of my workflow (NixOS, Wezterm, Neovide, etc)